zengm71/Course-Overview/git-section/lesson_1.md

 - Branch
 	- Creates a local copy of the current branch.
 - Merge
-	- Merges a branch into another branch.
+	- Merges a the changes of a branch into another branch.
 - Push
 	- Pushes a local branch to a remote repository.
 - Pull Request
-	-
+	- A request to other people collaborating on the project to *pull* a particular branch and review the changes.
+That way someone else can proofread your changes before those changese are *merged* to the master branch.
 - Commit
 	- Commits a files/lines in files in the staging environment to the current branch in the repository.
 - Checkout
-	- Checks out a file or a commit **something...**
+	- Switches your repository to a particular branch (or tag or commit, but that is out of the scope of this tutorial).
+For example, you would *checkout* your friend's *branch* if they initiated a *pull request* for you.
+You would then see your repository with all of your friend's changes.
+You then can switch back to the *master branch* when you want to go back to the source of truth.
 - Clone
 	- Copies a remote repository to the local environment